 Now that you know more about the essential features every agile project management tool should have, it’s time to dive in and talk about specific tools that might be a good fit for you and your team.
 The following five options are all great ones to consider:

-Weekdone is also a great addition to any team because of its affordable price point.
+Weekdone is also a great addition to any team.
 It’s free for teams of three or fewer.
-For teams of four or more, pricing starts at $9 per user per month.
+For teams of four or more, package pricing starts at $9 per user per month.

 Clarizen is an enterprise-grade automation software solution.
 It’s designed to speed up various workflows and processes and helps to integrate them to increase efficiency in the workplace.